lucasrodes/pyphoon/docs/source/env_setup.md

 # Setting up the environment

-For this project, a docker container has been used.
+For this project and others that are based on this, a docker container has been used.
 In particular, we used a modified version of the docker [deepo](https://github.com/ufoym/deepo), which provides a version with GPU support to most DL/ML frameworks.

 If you are unfamiliar with docker you can check the following tutorials: